gokceuludogan/CmpE150-Python/InstallationGuide.md

 **Make sure your PyCharm version is 2020.3.X or above.
 If you have a previous version, you must update it or install new version.**

 #### Linux (Ubuntu/Debian)
-Go to Ubuntu Software, type PyCharm Pro.
+Go to Ubuntu Software, type *PyCharm Pro*.
 Install PyCharm Pro.

 The installation will begin, accept the license agreement and choose your settings like the dark theme, create a launcher script if you wish (you don’t need to), and you will not need any plugins it shows you.